I wish I had a lighter subject on the menu, but my noggin' is full of thinking about a pretty serious subject... so I gotta write!!

 If you've had an eating prblem, how do you keep your mind from going back to that unhealthy place?"

-our thoughts and what's going on inside our heads
+Much of our "health"is actually dependent on our thoughts and what's going on inside our heads |

 It may be hard to believe after reading that, but I never thought of myself as someone who had an eating disorder.
 The reality is I did have one.
 This interesting article on Bodybuilding.com supports the opposite viewpoint to what I found to be true; that entering fitness competitions will help you conquer an eating disorder.
 I do however agree that: